Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: at NLO and NNLO

-The next pages of this review are dedicated to the NLO and NNLO QCD corrections done in the QCD factorization approach to two-body B decays.
-This means Gerhard Buchalla is entering the scene and I can collect the energy for the final Section.
+The next pages of this review are dedicated to the NLO and NNLO QCD corrections done in the QCD factorization (QCDF) approach to two-body B decays.
+This means Gerhard Buchalla, one of its fathers, is entering the scene and I can collect the energy for the rest of the review.
+The next section was written first by Gerhard in 2011 and updated here by me in consultation with him and the second father of QCDF, Martin Beneke.